UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## Accuracy-Interpretability Trade-Off

-- The methods we will introduce have different levels of restrictiveness or flexibility.
+- The models we will introduce have different levels of restrictiveness or flexibility.
 - Choosing a model on the basis of flexibility will depend on the problem at hand.
     - **_If we are interested in inference, restrictive models are much more interpretable_** (i.e., the relationship between the predictors and the response is more clear)
     - **_If we are only interested in prediction accuracy, flexible models ♦️might♦️ perform better._**